 This article is part of our comprehensive guide to Martyn's Law.
 For an overview of the legislation, who it applies to, tier requirements, implementation timelines, and how AV technology can support compliance, see our complete guide to Martyn's Law.

 Martyn's Law applies to a broad range of premises, including office buildings, business campuses and co‑working spaces.
-Corporate landlords and tenants must understand how the Terrorism (Protection of Premises) Act 2025 affects them and what steps to take to comply.
+Corporate landlords and tenants must understand how the Terrorism (Protection of Premises) Act 2025 affects them and what steps to take to comply ahead of the Spring 2027 commencement window.

 How the tiered system applies to offices